MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/subsystem/cache-memory-management/troubleshoot.md

 This problem is indicated if a system experiences occasional slowdowns during writes from a remote client.
 This issue may occur when a large amount of data is written from a fast remote client to a slow server destination.

 Prior to Windows Server 2016, in such a scenario, if the dirty page threshold in the cache is reached, further writes will behave as if there were write-through.
-This can cause a flush of a large amount of data to the disk which can lead to long delays if the storage is slow, resulting in timeouts for the remote connection.
+This can cause a flush of a large amount of data to the disk, which can lead to long delays if the storage is slow, resulting in timeouts for the remote connection.

 In Window Server 2016 and forward, a mitigation is put in place to reduce the likelihood of timeouts.
 A separate dirty page threshold for remote writes is implemented, and an inline flush will be performed when it is exceeded.
 This can result on occasional slowdowns during heavy write activity, but eliminates the risk of a timeout in most cases.
-This remote dirty page threshold is **5GB per file** by default.
+This remote dirty page threshold is **5 GB per file** by default.
 For some configurations and workloads, a different number will perform better.

 This threshold can be controlled with the following regkey: HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management\RemoteFileDirtyPageThreshold.
-If the default size of 5GB does not work well for your configuration, it is recommended to try increasing the limit in 256MB increments until performance is satisfactory.
+If the default size of 5GB does not work well for your configuration, it is recommended to try increasing the limit in 256 MB increments until performance is satisfactory.
 Please note the following:

 -   A reboot is required for changes to this regkey to take effect.

 -   The units of RemoteFileDirtyPageThreshold are **number of pages** (with page size as managed by Cache Manager).
 This means it should be set to the desired size in bytes, divided by 4096.

--   Recommended values are 128MB <= N <= 50% of available memorys.
+-   Recommended values are 128MB <= N <= 50% of available memories.

 -   This threshold can be disabled completely by setting it to -1. **This is not recommended** as it can result in timeouts for remote connections.